 Anyone familiar with professional kickboxing will wonder what is the difference between gloved Karate and kickboxing.
-To be honest, the differences are small and many professional kickboxers start out as amateur gloved karate fighters.
+To be honest, the differences are almost non-existent and many professional kickboxers start out as amateur gloved karate fighters.
 They then move into professional kickboxing once they’ve refined their skills.

 This style of Karate competition is mostly used in North America.
 It is similar to sport Karate in that clean, well-executed hits to specific target zones are the only qualifying techniques for points.